-Priority Leve l by C atego ory Data Source Collaboration and Funding Goal Evaluation Criteria & Description Capacity & Operational Changes Preservation Bike & Ped Transit Other MORPC Provided Percent and Amount of MORPC Funding Requested: The percentage will only be based on the total right-of-way and construction cost.
+Priorit gory Data Source Collaboration and Funding Goal Evaluation Criteria & Description Capacity & Operational Changes Preservation Bike & Ped Transit Other MORPC Provided Percent of MORPC Funding Requested: The percentage will only be based on the total right-of-way and construction cost.
 If it is not a traditional construction project, the percent of the total program/activity will be used.
-Applications that provide non-federal match to MORPC funding of 30% or more will score better.
-Applications that request amounts greater than 25% of the maximum of forecasted funds available for the category or over \$8 million, whichever is smaller, will not benefit in this criterion Applications that request amounts less than 10% of the maximum of forecasted funds available for the category or less than \$1 million, whichever is greater, will receive maximum benefit in this criterion.
-A A A A A Documentation of Support and Collaboration: The applicant is to provide letters of support from neighboring government jurisdictions, community associations, business associations, or others.
+Applications that provide non-federal match to MORPC funding of 30% or more will score better. А А А А A MORPC Provided Amount of MORPC Funding Requested: Applications that request amounts greater than \$8 million for the Roadway Capacity & Operational Changes and Transit categories or request amounts greater than \$4 million for the remaining categories, will not benefit in this criterion.
+Applications that request amounts less than \$2 million for the Roadway Capacity & Operational Changes and Transit categories or request amounts less than \$1 million for the remaining categories, will receive maximum benefit in this criterion. А Α Α Α Α Documentation of Support and Collaboration: The applicant is to provide letters of support from neighboring government jurisdictions, community associations, business associations, or others.
 Additional funding partners are also a sign of support.
 The focus of this support is to be for the right-of-way and construction phases.
 Projects that have more support will score better.
-Additionally, the more private sector funding, the better the score.
-A A A A A Origin of Project/Project Readiness: The applicant is to provide the origin of the project including all planning studies recommending the project or activity and which ODOT Project Development Process (PDP) steps have been completed at time of final application submittal.
+Additionally, the more private sector funding, the better the score. А Α А Α Α Origin of Project/Project Readiness: The applicant is to provide the origin of the project including all planning studies recommending the project or activity and which ODOT Project Development Process (PDP) steps have been completed at time of final application submittal.
 Projects that that are further through the planning and PDP process will score better.
 The sponsor is also to provide documentation on interagency and community collaboration (e.g., identification in MORPC's Competitive Advantage Projects initiative, utilized MORPC's Technical Assistance Program) that has occurred to date to advance the project. В В В В В Applicant Priority Ranking: Applicants that submit more than one project must also submit a priority ranking of their projects.
-The applicant's top project within each category, and top two projects within the Roadway Capacity/Operational Changes category, will benefit under this criterion. С С С с с Small Agency Funding Capacity: For an agency with a small transportation budget, such that the local funding they are contributing to the project phases for which they are requesting assistance is approximately equal to or greater than the usual size of its annual transportation infrastructure expenditures, will benefit under this criterion. С с С С с
+The applicant's top project within each category, will benefit under this criterion. С С С С С Small Agency Funding Capacity: For an agency with a small transportation budget, such that the local funding they are contributing to the project phases for which they are requesting assistance is approximately equal to or greater than the usual size of its annual transportation infrastructure expenditures, will benefit under this criterion. С С С С С

-Available prior to application submission.
+^{}Available prior to application submission.